drexxcbba/mern-project/README.md

-# mern-project
+# MERN-project
-First mern stack project.
+# First mern stack project.
-## project created using mongodb, express, react and node.
+## Project created using mongodb, express, react and node.
-## the tools used in this project you can find them in the package json.
+## The tools used in this project you can find them in the package json.